The Frobenius structure theorem for affine log Calabi-Yau varieties containing a torus

-Here we give the details regarding \cref{sec:intro:naive_counts}.
-We also prove for transverse spines the independence of the associated naive count on the choice of the marked point at which we evaluate, see \cref{thm:forgetting_interior_marked_points}.
+Here we give the details regarding the naive counts mentioned in \cref{sec:intro:naive_counts}.
+Furthermore, we prove that for transverse spines, the naive count is independent of the choice of the marked point at which we evaluate, see \cref{prop:moving_w} and \cref{thm:forgetting_interior_marked_points}.
 This is a generalization of the symmetry theorem in \cite[\S 6]{Yu_Enumeration_of_holomorphic_cylinders_I}.
-Our proof is different from that of loc.\ cit., and gives a stronger statement.
+Our proof here is different from that of loc.\ cit., and gives a stronger statement.

 We follow the setting of \cref{sec:log_CY}.

 \begin{definition} A \emph{spine} in $\Sk(U)$ consists of a stable nodal metric tree $\Gamma$, a set of $n$ different 1-valent vertices $(v_j)_{j\in J}$, and a continuous map $h\colon\Gamma\to\oSk(U)$ satisfying the following conditions: \begin{enumerate} \item The vertices $v_j$ are the only 1-valent vertices of $\Gamma$. \item The preimage $h\inv(\partial\oSk(U))$ is a subset of $(v_j)_{j\in J}$. \item The map $h$ is piecewise \Zaffine, i.e.\ each edge of $\Gamma$ maps into a cone of $\oSigma_{(Y,D^\ess)}$ with integer derivative. \end{enumerate} We denote